 Cassava Fries would make a great appetizer for game day or any gathering; you’d just want to double or triple the recipe (for a crowd) and have a couple of pans cooking fries to save time.
 Usually we eat them for a family dinner as a most delectable side dish to meat, with greens or a salad on the side. 🙂

 Eat Beautiful would hardly be my blog, now would it?, if I didn’t bring up this final point: resistant starch!

 If you’re new to my articles, recipes or this term, resistant starch refers to an indigestible starch present in several veggies and a few fruits.
 Resistant starch comes in different forms, but in this cassava recipe it’s called RS3.
-RS3 is a droid (just kidding); it’s actually a SUPER healthy starch that forms when cooked cassava cools!
+RS3 is a SUPER healthy starch that forms when cooked cassava cools!
 That’s why we cook the cassava root first, then let it cool, then fry it!
 RS3 forms during that process.
 After you eat the fries, RS3 will make it all the way to your colon undigested where it will be consumed by probiotics!
 Regular consumption of resistant starch foods helps to create a thriving colon ecosystem to fight sickness and disease (through an increase in T-cells) and improve immune regulation (think no more autoimmunity!).